 Our learning will be active, integrated and experiential.
 Every activity and every encounter--from museum visits to shopping for groceries--will be an opportunity for learning.
 And expect your learning to touch all areas of your lives: your friendships, your spiritual growth, your recreation, as well as your intellectual lives.

-- Philosophical Reflections on Conflict and Peacemaking in Modern Europe (4 units, Chris Hoeckley
+- Philosophical Reflections on Conflict and Peacemaking in Modern Europe (4 units, Chris Hoeckley)

-- Encountering the Cultures of England, Ireland and Germany (2 units, team taught)
+- Encountering the Cultures of England, Ireland and Germany (3 units, team taught)

-- Exploring Wellness (1 unit PE)
+- Exploring Wellness (1 unit PE, team taught)

-Three fantastic extended-stay locations
+You'll love our three fantastic extended-stay locations

 Berlin, Germany.
 From its complete destruction at the close of WWII, through its rebuilding as a divided city symbolizing the cold-war conflict, Berlin has become one of Europe's most vibrant and beautiful cities and is unmatched addressing our themes of conflict and peacemaking.

-We will eat, sleep, travel, learn, play and pray together for 15 weeks.
+We will eat, sleep, travel, learn, play and pray together for 16 weeks.
 We are bound to get close.
 That closeness can have its challenges.
 We're all very imperfect people and living and traveling cross-culturally can make those imperfections very obvious.
 But that closeness will also be an opportunity for new and deepened friendship, support, fun and spiritual growth.

 Travel can be challenging, cross-cultural encounters can be challenging, language learning can be challenging, community can be challenging, academics can be challenging.
 But all of these will be opportunities to deepen your character.
 Most challenging of all, but also most exciting, might be the ways in which your faith is stretched as you encounter evangelical Christians from other cultures, Christians from outside the evangelical tradition, and people of other faiths.
 These encounters can be hard, as they raise questions about one's own faith.
 But time and again we have seen students come away with a wider vision of God's work in the world and of the breadth of God's love.

-Dr. Cheri Larsen Hoeckley and Dr. Christian Hoeckley are veterans of five semester-abroad programs in Europe and the UK.
-Dr. Larsen Hoeckley teaches English, and specializes in Victorian literature and women writers.
-The influx of global voices, especially female voices, into literature in English in the 19th and 20th Centuries has led her to an increasing interest in global literature.
 Dr. Hoeckley directs the Gaede Institute for the Liberal Arts at Westmont and teaches philosophy.
 He has interests in philosophy of science and philosophy of religion, but more recently has turned his attention to exploring the possibility of just warfare in both secular and Christian thought.